Factbox: Where are people round the world protesting over George Floyd?

 Friday, June 5

 FRANKFURT/HAMBURG - Thousands of Germans protested against racism, holding banners with slogans such as: “Your Pain Is My Pain, Your Fight Is My Fight”.
-One banner asked: “How Many Weren’t Filmed?” in reference to mistreatment of other black people not caught on camera as Floyd was.
 Some people wore a clenched fist image on their anti-coronavirus masks.

 LONDON - Several dozen people gathered in Trafalgar Square, many wearing masks and some kneeling in solidarity with the Black Lives Matter movement.
 Placards read: “White People Must Do More”, “Colour Is Not A Crime” and “Justice for Belly Mujinga” in reference to a rail worker who died of COVID-19 after being spat at by a man who said he was infected.